 How NBA Championship Odds Are Calculated

-The following table shows the NBA Championship futures odds at FanDuel Sportsbook before the 2019-2020 season restart:
+The following table shows the NBA Championship futures odds at FanDuel Sportsbook as of June 21, 2021:

 This table displays the lines on the NBA Champion as moneyline odds.
 All “+” moneyline odds display the amount of profit made off a $100 bet.

 A $100 bet on the Phoenix Suns, for example, yields $125 profit if it wins.
 This means if you bet $100 and the Suns win, the sportsbook returns $225 to you ($125 profit plus the original $100 bet).